741 Colonel Ledyard Highway

 Councilor St. Vil stated the LUPPW Committee met on June 2, 2025, however, he stated he

-did not have anything noteworthy to report on this evening.
+did not have anything noteworthy to report for this evening.

 .